 Thanks to its finish with lots of big and small parts screwed together in order to form a very well-designed accessory, this heroically proportioned timekeeper looks very organic: you somehow expect it to be large.
 If it was any smaller, it would probably still be okay, but, something tells me, there would be a sense of tension about it.
 It would look like a compressed spring ready to explode.
 Frankly, I wouldn’t feel safe if the gadget was shipped in a more traditional size of 42 mm or so.

 Still, you have to bear in mind that, in order to support that image of ruggedness, Pierre DeRoche has equipped the watch with rather large and massive lugs that may make wearing it a bit troublesome in case your wrists happen to be narrower than average ones.

 The strap, too, seems to be well thought-over with its bright blue double stitching over black alligator leather matching color accents on the dial (see below.)

-Unfortunately, Pierre DeRoche PR representative failed to respond to my question regarding what movement exactly they used to power this new timepiece.
-However, it is known that it sports an “exclusive” complication module made by Dubois Depraz, a go to brand when you want to make a watch with a fancy complication that neither ETA nor Sellita care to get busy with.
+Pierre DeRoche PR representative failed to respond to my question regarding what movement exactly they used to power this new timepiece.
+However, it is known that it sports an “exclusive” complication module made by Dubois Depraz, a go-to brand when you want to make a watch with a fancy complication that neither ETA nor Sellita cares to get busy with.
 The mechanism reportedly has 48 jewels (some of which are clearly visible on the dial serving as a sort of decor), so, you see, it is a fairly complicated job that will probably be quite difficult to repair if something goes wrong.
 If you live far away from civilization, you should probably take this fact into consideration before ordering this watch.